zth/rescript-relay/reason-relay-documentation/docs/using-fragments.md

 - Use fragments as much as you can.
 They are optimized for performance and help promote well contained and isolated components
 - A component can use any number of fragments, not just one
 - A fragment can use other fragments
-- Any object where a fragment has been spread will have a method called `getFragmentRefs()`.
-You'll use this method to get the object with fragment refs you need, and pass that to the respective fragment's `use` hooks.
+- Any object where a fragment has been spread will have a prop called `fragmentRefs`.
+This contains references for all fragments that have been spread on that object.
+You pass that `fragmentReferences` prop to the respective fragment's `use` hooks.

 With that in mind, Let's jump in to [mutations](mutations).